Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 - [ ] `dynamic programming`
 - [ ] `decrease and conquer`

 #### Q51.
-What is the purpose of the self keyword when defining or calling methods on an instance of an object?
+What is the purpose of the `self` keyword when defining or calling methods on an instance of an object?

-- [ ] `self refers to the class that was inherited from to create the object using self.`
+- [ ] `self` refers to the class that was inherited from to create the object using `self`.
-- [ ] `There is no real purpose for the self method.
-It's just legacy computer science jargon that Python keeps to stay consistent with other programming languages.`
+- [ ] There is no real purpose for the `self` method.
+It's just legacy computer science jargon that Python keeps to stay consistent with other programming languages.
-- [ ] `self means that no other arguments are required to be passed into the method.`
+- [ ] `self` means that no other arguments are required to be passed into the method.
-- [x] `self refers to the instance whose method was called.`
+- [x] `self` refers to the instance whose method was called.

 #### Q52.
 What is a class method?